sharkyh20/KinectToVR/README.md

   	* If Windows won't detect it, you can try looking through Microsoft's troubleshooting [here](https://support.xbox.com/en-AU/xbox-on-windows/accessories/kinect-for-windows-v2-known-issues)
 2. Point your Kinect into your VR area
 	* I recommend turning on the Draw Skeleton checkbox while adjusting your sensor position, so that you can visualise where it's tracking.
 Remember to turn it off, as it may cause a little lag.
 1. Open SteamVR with your headset plugged in, and install InputEmulator.
+Additionally, make sure to install https://github.com/sharkyh20/OpenVR-InputEmulator/releases/tag/SteamVR-Fix as after November 2018, InputEmulator broke a little (A lot).
 1. SteamVR Home blocks the trackers from appearing - you need to exit it so that you are in the Steam Grey void area to see them.
 1. Run the corresponding process in the KinectToVR folder